chandramathi/imageforensics/README.md

 ```

 ### Output
 The results are stored in a `results` directory in the current folder with the visual output of the masked pupil and BIoU score.
 The scores are written to the terminal as well, along with the accuracy.
+It is also written to a csv file biou_scores.csv in the current working directory.

 # Dependencies